 OSA Senior Membership provides established individuals with the opportunity to request a designation that recognizes their experience and professional accomplishments or service within the optics and photonics field.
 Senior Membership is the highest distinction for which members can apply and reflects professional maturity and experience.
 It is a separate category from Emeritus Status and is intended for active Members earlier in their careers making it more accessible than the Fellow Program.

 To qualify for Senior Membership, individuals should have at least 10 years of cumulative professional experience (since completion of first degree) in optics and/or optics related field and be an active OSA Member with a minimum of five years of cumulative professional membership (Student membership not included).
 View Senior Member criteria.

 OSA Members who meet the qualification criteria are encouraged to request the Senior Member designation.
 Members can also nominate candidates for Senior Membership (with the exception of Student Members).
 View Nomination/Reference Guide.

-The next round of Senior Member requests, including two endorsement statements from OSA Members, are to be submitted by 28 February 2019 (12:00 EST/17:00 GMT) and will be reviewed by the OSA Board of Directors in June 2019.
+The 2021 Senior Member requests, including two endorsement statements from OSA Members, are to be submitted by 28 February 2021 (12:00 EST/17:00 GMT) and will be reviewed by the OSA Board of Directors in mid-June 2021.

 Senior Members receive the full complement of member benefits and services plus:

 - Special Recognitions – Senior Members are identified in the OSA Member/Individual Directory, on OSA.org, in the Careers section of Optics & Photonics News and during OSA-hosted events.

 - Announcements – Newly-approved Senior Members are announced in: Optics & Photonics News, the OSA Member newsletter and an annual press release.

 - Senior Member Certificate and Lapel Pin – Recognition materials are distributed upon Senior Member status approval.

 - Letter of Recognition – Approved Senior Members may request that a confirmation letter be sent to their employer.

 - Senior Member Logo - This logo can be included on your website, business cards and other professional correspondence to indicate your status as a Senior Member of OSA.